Advertiser Disclosure

 Capital One Miles

-The Capital One Venture card is similar to the Chase Sapphire Preferred card in the sense that it also offers a generous welcome offer and a low annual fee.
-Both cards also have access to transferable rewards, albeit with 2 different rewards systems.
+The Capital One Venture card is similar to the Chase Sapphire Preferred card, providing a generous welcome offer and a low annual fee.
+Both cards also have access to transferable rewards, albeit with 2 different reward systems.

-That’s where the similarities end, so let’s get into the Capital One Venture card’s selling points.
-First of all, the biggest reason why you’d want to have this card is that you don’t need to worry about bonus categories like dining or travel to earn an unlimited 2x Capital One miles on every purchase, every day.
+The similarities end here, so let’s get into the Capital One Venture card’s selling points.
+First, the biggest reason you’d want to have this card is that you don’t need to worry about bonus categories like dining or travel to earn an unlimited 2x Capital One Miles on every purchase, every day.
 Beyond that, earn 5x miles on hotels and rental cars booked through Capital One Travel.

 That means all of your spending on the Capital One Venture card will consistently return around 3.6% and up to 9%.

 Also, this credit card offers an application fee credit for Global Entry or TSA PreCheck.
-So if getting these memberships was on your to-do list, the Capital One Venture card can help you get it for free.
+So, if getting these memberships was on your to-do list, the Capital One Venture card can help you get them for free.
 Note that this card also offers 2 free visits per year to Capital One Lounges or Plaza Premium Lounges.
 You’ll also enjoy Hertz Five Star status with this card.
+Take note: Starting January 1, 2025, Capital One Venture cardholders will no longer receive complimentary lounge access.

-As with almost all of Capital One’s credit cards, this product doesn’t have foreign transaction fees.
+As with almost all of Capital One’s credit cards, this product doesn’t have foreign transaction fees (rates & fees).

 You’ll find numerous travel insurance benefits available, including secondary car rental coverage, travel assistance, lost luggage coverage, roadside dispatch, and more.

-The extended warranty, purchase security, and zero fraud liability are standard perks that many credit cards have, but are still worth pointing out as benefits.
+The extended warranty, purchase security, and zero fraud liability are standard perks many credit cards have but are still worth pointing out as benefits.

 Best Overall Business Credit Card